PiaFlessner/Java-Outliner/README.md

 To insert a header between the existing headers, you can right-click on a header and perform the Add operations there.
 These include:
 1. "Add header before"- inserts a header before the current header. (keyboard shortcut: CTRL+UP)
-2. add header after" - adds a header after the current header. (keyboard shortcut: CTRL+DOWN).
+2. "add header after" - adds a header after the current header. (keyboard shortcut: CTRL+DOWN).
-3. add header sub - adds a header as a child header to the header.
+3. "add header sub" - adds a header as a child header to the header.
 (Keyboard shortcut: CTRL+RIGHT)

 #### 5.3.5.2 Shifting